sanjumsanthosh/Learn_Pytest/Chapter 12/README.md

 * if we move everying into seperate directories like src and test it wont work as it will give a no module named "hello" error
 * i.e. it doesnot know to look in src for hello.
 * generally it uses the sys.path to track which all places to look for so we could add it in pythonpath (v>7) else pytest-srcpaths (v 6.2.x)

+### Defining the python search path

+* python search path is a list of directories pthon stores in the sys.path variable.
+During import it looks thought the list of modules or packages matching the request imports. (./scrip_src/test_sys_path.py)
+* In the output script_src\tests & script_src\src are added by pytest.ini file